codedidit/codedidit/README.md

 I experience a constant state of anxiety, but I channel it into my work to fuel creativity and empathy.
 I failed at startups so you don't have to—my lessons learned are your roadmap to success.
 I'm a big fan of gamification and am on a mission to make education as engaging as possible.

-Thanks for stopping by! 🚀 Let's build something amazing together. 💡
+---

+## 💡 Always Interested in Teaching and Freelancing

+I am passionate about teaching machine learning and always looking for opportunities to share my knowledge and work on exciting projects.
+If you are interested in collaborating or need expertise in machine learning and full stack development, feel free to reach out.
+Let's build something amazing together.